PIC-IRIS/PH5/CONTRIBUTING.md

 # Contributing to PH5
 First, thank you for considering contributing to PH5.
 Community development from people like you help make PH5 a great data format and software suite.

 The goal of this document is to give an overview and basic guidelines for contributing to PH5.
-By following the guidelines below you help the developers and fellow community members quickly and efficiently address issues you may foind or review code you would like to contribute.
+By following the guidelines below you help the developers and fellow community members quickly and efficiently address issues you may find or review code you would like to contribute.

 ## Getting Started
 * Create Github account if you do not already have one